This manual addresses the AAUW Board of Directors’ policies and responsibilities.

 - Consistently attend meetings, including:

-- other board and committee meetings, usually by teleconference.
+- other board and committee meetings, usually by teleconference or videoconference;

-- Serve as a liaison to two or three AAUW state affiliates, which requires regular email or telephone contact with the assigned state affiliate presidents.
+- Serve as a liaison to two or three AAUW state affiliate presidents, which requires regular email, telephone, or videoconference contact with the assigned state presidents.

-- As requested, attend and make presentations at state conventions or other AAUW-related meetings.
+- As requested and within budget capacity, attend and make presentations at state conventions or other AAUW-related meetings.

-- As requested, serve or assist one or more AAUW committees, which requires attendance at that committee’s teleconferences.
+- Serve on or assist one or more AAUW national committees, which requires attendance at that committee’s tele- or videoconferences.

 - As requested, serve on special board-level taskforces or subcommittees dealing with the work of the board.